MaxRobinson/python-compute-module-standalone/README.md

 > [!WARNING]
 > This SDK is incubating and subject to change.
+> Palantir assumes no responsiblility for any reliance on these APIs or SDKs for long periods of time.
+> Please be mindful of Hyrums Law

 An open-source python library for compute modules for performing tasks like service discovery, getting a token, external source credentials, etc